Clicky

 Car Cruise Control, NOT The Same

 In a car, you would set the speed and then take your foot off the gas for cruise control.
-On a Sea-Doo you set the speed and when in speed limiter you must fully pull in the trigger to maintain that speed.
-When kept in speed limiter mode, your Sea-Doo will only go that max speed you set.
+You set the speed and when in the speed limiter you must fully pull in the trigger to maintain that speed.
+When kept in speed limiter mode, your watercraft will only go that max speed you set.

-The reason you need to hold the trigger all the way in is if you fall off, the Sea-Doo won’t run away.
+The reason you need to hold the trigger all the way in is if you fall off, the jet ski won’t run away.

-The speed limiter mode is great for pulling tubes, as it won’t go over the speed you set.
-Combined with touring mode, you have a nice and easy take-off.
-If you do a lot of pulling, Sea-Doo makes the WAKE models that have ski-mode.
+The speed limiter is great for pulling tubes, as it won’t go over the speed you set.
+Combined with touring, you have a nice and easy take-off.
+If you do a lot of pulling, they make the WAKE models that have ski-mode.

-Hitting the brakes on the Sea-Doo will turn off the speed limiter mode.
+Hitting the brakes will turn off the speed limiter mode.

 To turn on speed limiter mode, go the speed you want to stay around, then press the speed control button on the left pad.